Edition #2. The Hail Mary Friday Club: Where Does Fear Come From?

 How can I overcome fear my fears?

-The good news is you can override your amygdala.
+The good news is your amygdala doesn’t get the last word.
 Fear is real and the emotions associated with it are never silly.
 But you can choose a different response.
-I’ll be sharing some strategies over the coming weeks on how to overcome fear and go for what you really want.
+I’ll be sharing strategies over the coming weeks on how to overcome fear and go for what you really want.

 Today’s strategy is the Exposure Effect.
 It’s based on simple brain science: the more you are exposed to something, the less scary it becomes.
 You might even start to like it!